tupini07/i3-bindings/README.md

 ## Potential-extensions

-- read configuration file from dynamic location (based on what is said in the documentation)
 - provide option to specify custom config location
 - provide option to print bindings as _csv_ so that they can potentially be processed by another application.